MAPF-Competition/web_resource/Competition Setup.md

        alt="action with tick"
        width="30%">
   <figcaption>
-    Each action has a duration of k “ticks” (the minimum resolution of the clock).
+    Each action has a duration of `d` “ticks”, which is the max counter.
-    We measure the progress of the agent through the action by counting the number of elapsed ticks.
+    We measure the progress of the robot through the action by counting the number of elapsed ticks.
   </figcaption>
 </figure>